AGmccoy/Phytopthora-sojae-Pathotype-analysis/README.md

 ## References

-> Herrmann, Löwer, and Schachtel, (1999), A new tool for entry and
+> Herrmann, Löwer and Schachtel, (1999), A new tool for entry and
 > analysis of virulence data for plant pathogens.
 Plant Pathology, 48:
 > 154-158.
 DOI:
 > [10.1046/j.1365-3059.1999.00325.x](https://doi.org/10.1046/j.1365-3059.1999.00325.x)